bird-house/birdhouse-deploy/birdhouse/optional-components/README.rst

 --------------------------------------------------------

-In order to test functionalities offered by |components-weaver|_ component, this optional component adds |components-magpie|_ permissions to a test server in order to grant access to specific endpoints.
+In order to test functionalities offered by |components-weaver|_ component, this optional component adds |magpie|_ permissions to a test server in order to grant access to specific endpoints.
 This will open public access to specified resources in file |test-weaver-perms|_.

 .. warning::
-    It also disables SSL verification for the corresponding process that is granted public access to allow `Weaver` to requests its WPS execution through the providers reference without error.
+    It also disables SSL verification for the corresponding process that is granted public access to allow |weaver|_ to requests its WPS execution through the providers reference without error.
 This is mainly to ignore test servers self-signed SSL certificates.
 This should be avoided on production servers by using a real and valid SSL certificate and leaving verification active to avoid man-in-the-middle attacks.

 This optional component is intended to be employed in combination with test notebook |pavics-sdi-weaver|_.

-How to enable in ``env.local`` (a copy from :download:`env.local.example </birdhouse/env.local.example>`):
+How to enable in ``env.local`` (a copy from |env.local.example|_):

 * Add |optional-components-test-weaver|_ to ``BIRDHOUSE_EXTRA_CONF_DIRS``